ozyurtf/cpu-scheduler/README.md

 Spooling can be a way to violate the mutual exclusion rule.
 A spooler is a program/software that puts the tasks into a queue temporarily.
 If multiple processes arrives to the spooler simultaneously, instead of giving the resource to one of them and excluding the others, it simply puts all of these processes into the queue in the first come first served manner.
 And when the resource becomes available, a job is extracted from the queue and the resource is given to that job.
 In this kind of example, it is impossible to observe deadlock because we don't give the resource to one process and restrict the other processes using that resource until it becomes available.
 We just put all of the processes into a queue.

-So attacking the mutual exclusion condition prevents the deadlock directly.
+So, attacking the mutual exclusion condition prevents the deadlock directly.
 But **we cannot apply this procedure in all cases**. **Some resources should be exclusively accessed by one process at a time** and in those cases, this solution cannot be used for those cases.

 ### 2) Deadlock Prevention: Attacking the Hold and Wait Condition